 Kasma’s books are well written and devoid of any obvious ambition to appear the encyclopedic, “last word” Thai cooking resources.
-They’re smart in a humble way, authentic, and written from a place any Thai can relate to.
-Her recipes work beautifully.
-Her knowledge of the Thai culture and cuisine is first-hand and impressive.
-The Thai-English transliteration system used in her books, though different from what some of us would employ, is consistent and evident of her Thai language competency.
+They’re written from a place any Thai can relate to.
+Her recipes work.
+Her knowledge of the Thai culture and cuisine is first-hand.
+The Thai-English transliteration system used in her books, though different from what I would employ, is consistent and evident of her Thai language competency.

 For once the Thai language is treasured instead of horrendously butchered, as it almost always is, in English-language books on Thai cooking.

 A bonus for me from having that conversation with Kasma is that, after having a good talk with her, the post which I had not been able to bring myself to write (i.e. this one), all of a sudden, up and wrote itself.
 It was quite amusing as my initial intention was to get from Kasma some helpful tips on Khao Chae, a favorite Thai New Year dish, about which I was in the process of writing at that time.
 As it turned out, Kasma isn’t a fan of Khao Chae and, therefore, has never made it.
 We then proceeded to talk about other things.

 Though Kasma and I disagree on some minor points, we share the same sentiments on pretty much all of the major things one of which is that unless you have all of the fresh herbs and spices required to make authentic and traditional Thai curry pastes, you’re better off using commercial curry pastes than trying to make do with ill-advised substitutes.